linode/manager/packages/validation/README.md

 this setup caused a few problems:

 1. Coupling the request handlers and validation schemas meant that it wasn't possible to turn client-side validation off, which isn't a good fit for a public package.
-2. The validation doesn't match the API&apos;s exactly.
+2. The validation doesn't match the API&rsquo;s exactly.
 There are some things, such as uniqueness, that are difficult to validate on the client.
 There are some additional cases where the validation is too complex, and we made a decision to fall back on the backend validation.
 This was acceptable when the schemas were only used internally by the Cloud
    Manager, but can lead to confusion for external users (in fact it's unlikely that most external users were even aware that validation